wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-secure-user-access-microsoft-365/includes/8-implement-conditional-access-policies.md

 :::image type="content" source="../media/conditional-access-signal-decision-enforcement-36ecaa3c.png" alt-text="Graphic showing how conditional access brings signals together to make decisions and enforce organizational policies.":::

 Conditional Access policies at their simplest are if-then statements.
 If a user wants to access a resource, then they must complete an action.
 For example, consider a payroll manager who wants to access the company's payroll application.
-The manager is required to do multi-factor authentication to access it.
+The manager is required to do multifactor authentication to access it.

 Administrators are faced with two primary goals: